Tampi2002/tampi2002.github.io/_notes/notes-introqm.md

 share: false
 ---

-This extremely short note is aimed at beginner students who wish to tackcle the topic of Quantum Mechanics.
+This extremely short note is aimed at beginner students who wish to tackle the topic of Quantum Mechanics.
 It puts the emphasize on the postulate of Quantum Mechanics and aims to draw a clear link between the formulation of Quantum Mechanics and linear algebra.